 You might wonder if that means we can’t study, reflect and learn our way into satisfaction, wisdom and meaning.
 I think we can, so long as we do it while embracing the toil and lot of our real lives.
 In fact, this is precisely what the rest of the book of Ecclesiastes is.
 It is a series of reflections on what makes up our real lives and how we should engage with those things as creatures rather than as gods or idolaters.

-There are a number of examples of how to embrace our lot and toil in the book of Ecclesiastes, but I will discuss nine in subsequent blog posts.
+There are a number of examples of how to embrace our lot and toil in the book of Ecclesiastes, and in this sermon, I talk about nine of them.
 I am not saying that there are only nine parts of our lot and toil discussed in the book of Ecclesiastes.
 These are just nine examples I have pulled out to demonstrate how we can combine study and reflection with the practice of daily embracing our lot and toil with joyful satisfaction.

-As we go through these nine examples, I would encourage you not just to read the passages and reflect on them, but to also journal about how they specifically relate to you embracing the realities of your own real life.
+I encourage you to listen to the sermon for these nine examples.
+Then, read the passages and reflect on them by journaling about how they specifically relate to you embracing the realities of your own real life.
 Don’t just think theological and philosophical thoughts.
 Think intensely personal thoughts focused on daily repetitive application.
 Some of those thoughts should be hurtful and humiliating.
 They should reveal how unsophisticated our sin often is.
 Some will also be a beautiful as we realize how much we have overlooked all that we have to be thankful for.
 Yet you must also trust that God is with you in every step of finding satisfaction in the lot and toil of your vaporous life under the sun.
 It is not only he who gives you this life, but is also he who “lengthens your days like a shadow” into eternity (see Ecclesiastes 8:13).

 Throughout Substance as whole, starting in the very first chapter, I wrote that much of the confusion in our thinking comes from the structures of our thought and life and not from the ideas themselves.
 This is true when we talk about worldliness; it may be even more true when we talk about joy.
 We don’t really talk about joy, do we?
 We talk about happiness.
 Even when we say the word “fulfillment,” we don’t mean the fulfillment of some grand philosophical purpose for our being, we just mean that we feel full inside.
 We just mean “I’m happy.”